Redon Xhixha

-Redon Xhixha (born 14 July 1998) is an Albanian professional footballer who plays as a striker for Algerian Ligue Professionnelle 1 club CR Belouizdad and the Albania national team.
+Redon Xhixha (born 14 July 1998) is an Albanian professional footballer who plays as a striker for Kategoria Superiore club Tirana and the Albania national team.

 Club career

 Laçi

 On 20 July 2017, Xhixha signed his first professional contract and joined Kategoria Superiore side Laçi.
 He was an unused substitute in the opening matchday away against Partizani on 10 September, in which Laçi caused an upset by winning 2–0.
 Just three days later, Xhixha made his Albanian Cup debut in the first leg of the first round, where he bagged 5 goals in a 12–0 hammering of Sopoti.
 He dedicated the goals to his family.

 He made his Kategoria Superiore debut on 24 September, in matchday 2 against Kukësi, which finished in a 3–0 away loss.
 He netted his first league goals one week later in a 2–0 home win over Vllaznia.

 He left the club at the end of the 2020–21 campaign after his contract expired.